Skip to main content

 • Patient eligibility verification

-These models can inform the design of Encore Health OS workflow templates (FW-28 marketplace) — adapting the process flows to the platform’s automation engine rather than implementing BPMN directly.
+These models can inform the design of Encore OS workflow templates (FW-28 marketplace) — adapting the process flows to the platform’s automation engine rather than implementing BPMN directly.

 C.3 42 CFR Part 2 Workflow Implications